blocledger/poe-sample/README.md

 ## Download the connection profile
 - Go to the Smart contracts section
-- Find the POE chaincode in the Instantiated smart contracts list
+- Scroll down and find the POE chaincode in the Instantiated smart contracts list
 - Click the options icon at the end of the POE chaincode row
 - Select 'Connect with SDK'
 - In the menu box on the right select the correct MSP and CA